dominikrys/dominikrys.github.io/content/posts/transparently-proxy-spoofed-ip/index.md

   image: "img/diagram.png"
   alt: "Proxy Diagram"
 tags:
-  - security
+  - Security
-  - networking
+  - Networking
   - iptables
-  - linux
+  - Linux
 ---

 I've recently worked on a security project which required me to transparently proxy IP packets that have had their destination IPs spoofed.
 By this, I mean that the destination IP in an IP packet is **not** the IP of the destination which a DNS request would correctly resolve.
 For example, this could be due to a DNS query being spoofed and sending an IP address of another destination in reply.
 The diagram above shows what we want to achieve.